 - Notice that they need the behavior more often and/or need a higher dose over time

 These three elements can signal that someone is becoming dependent on a maladaptive coping behavior.

 How can we stop maladaptive coping behaviors?

-If we want a child or someone we love to stop using maladaptive coping behaviors like eating disorders, we need to help them uncover the emotional states they are trying to cope with.
-Then we need to help them build adaptive coping behaviors so they can replace one with the other.
+If we want a child or someone we love to stop using maladaptive coping behaviors like eating disorders, we need to help them uncover the stress they are trying to cope with.
+Then we need to help them build healthy coping behaviors so they can replace one with the other.

 If we try to rip the maladaptive coping behavior away without recognizing the purpose the behavior is serving, we risk driving it underground or morphing into another form because we have not actually addressed the core problem.

 - Mindful meditation

 - Pursuing passions, hobbies, and crafts

 - Actively seeking care and attention from loved ones

 - Developing some distraction “tricks” to get through an anxious state, such as making a list of fruits and vegetables, naming all of the car manufacturers, or seeking a specific color in the environment.